Pesticide Information: Regulation, Safety, and Storage

 When a farm facility exceeds a storage limit (TPQ), or has an accidental spill (RQ), the information must be reported within 60 days (Tier 1 report).
 In addition, an annual report (Tier II report) is also due every March 1 only if a Tier 1 report has been filed.
 EPA offers reporting software.

 The farm facility is responsible for distributing reports to the state, local emergency planning committee, and local fire departments.
-To determine exactly where and how to distribute reports, contact the following for Utah, Colorado, or Idaho:
+To determine exactly where and how to distribute reports, contact the following for Utah, Colorado, Idaho, or Montana:

 195 North 1950 West